Buner District

 the district, most notably in Karakar, Daggar, and Ambela.
 The locals later fought Mughal and British armies.

 Buner's altitude starts at 1200 ft in the south in Totalai and reaches a maximum height of 9,550 ft at the Dosara Peak in the north.
 Most of the hills that encircle the Buner District are covered in pine trees.
-Barandu, Chamla, and Budal are the three principal rivers; the former flows through the center of the district.
+The Barandu, Chamla, and Budal are the three principal rivers; the former flows through the center of the district.
 The majority of people reside in rural areas, where agriculture is their primary source of income.
 The region's principal crops include sugarcane, tobacco, wheat, and maize.

 The marble reserves of Buner make up 68% of the total marble reserves of Pakistan.
-A total of 450 factories and 316 marble mines currently operate in Buner District, contributing Rs470m in royalty.
+A total of 450 factories and 316 marble mines currently operate in Buner District, annually contributing Rs 470m in royalty.

 History

-The Buner Valley lies between Swabi to the South and Swat to the North.
+The Buner Valley lies between Swabi to the south and Swat to the north.
 It is a valley dotted with villages and divided into four sub-divisions.
 The Mora Hills and the Ilam range divide it from the Swat Valley, while the Sinawar range from Yusafzai, the Guru mountains from the Mardan Valley, and the Duma range from the Puran Valley.

-During the 1580s, a significant uprising against the Mughal Empire took place among Yusufzai people.
+During the 1580s, a significant uprising against the Mughal Empire took place among the Yusufzai tribe.
 In late 1585, Mughal Emperor Akbar sent military forces under Zain Khan Koka and Birbal to crush the rebellion.
 In February 1586, near the Karakar Pass, about 8,000 Mughal soldiers, including Birbal, were killed by the Yusufzai lashkar, led by Kalu Khan.
 This was the greatest disaster faced by the Mughal Army during Akbar's reign.

-Throughout the 19th century, the inhabitants of Buner stood up twice against the British Raj during the Ambela Campaign and their rebellion in the 1897 Frontier Revolt.
+During the 19th century, the inhabitants of Buner stood up twice against the British Raj during the Ambela Campaign and their rebellion in the 1897 Frontier Revolt.

-In April 2009, the Tehrik-i-Taliban Pakistan seized control of Buner after a short battle with the local residents and began imposing strict regulations, which reportedly included the closure of video stores, mandates against trimming beards, and restrictions on women's presence in various public spaces.
-On 29 April, the Government of Pakistan responded to the Taliban by deploying the army to the region, even employing parachutists delivered via helicopters.
-By the end of May 2009, almost whole Buner was liberated from the Taliban's grip.
+In April 2009, militants of the extremist Tehrik-i-Taliban Pakistan seized control of Buner after a short battle with the local residents and began imposing strict regulations, which reportedly included the closure of video stores, ban on trimming beards, and restrictions on women's presence in public spaces.
+On 29 April, the Government of Pakistan responded to the Taliban by deploying the army to the region, even parachuting troops in via helicopters.
+By the end of May 2009, almost the entire Buner was liberated from the Taliban's grip.